ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/lambda_functions/nodejs_deployment.md

 Terraform will zip the Lambda source code so the source needs to be separated from the rest of the project files in a subdirectory.

-3. Using a text editor, save the code below to in a file called `main.tf`
+3. Using a text editor, save the code below in a file called `main.tf`

 Change the `main.tf` `provider` section and update all 3 values to use your preferred AWS region and your AWS access key ID and secret access key.